tofran/advent-of-code-leaderboard-notifier/README.md

-# Advent of code leaderboard notifier
+# Advent of code leaderboard notifier (Telegram-enabled fork)

+This exists thanks to @tofran.
+The fork just adds the ability to send notifications to Telegram instead of Slack/Discord.

+---

+## Original README

 Send a webhook notification when someone from an Advent Of Code leaderboard solves a puzzle.